squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 }}}
 This appears to cause the correct behaviour.

-=== Configuration Examples contributed by users who have working installations ===

-see [[ConfigExamples/Intercept]] for most current details.

 === Further information about configuring Interception Caching with Squid === ReubenFarrelly has written a fairly comprehensive but somewhat incomplete guide to configuring WCCP with cisco routers on his website.
 You can find it at [[http://www.reub.net/node/3|www.reub.net]].

 DuaneWessels has written an O'Reilly book about Web Caching which is an invaluable reference guide for Squid (and in fact non-Squid) cache administrators.
 A sample chapter on "Interception Proxying and Caching" from his book is up online, at http://www.oreilly.com/catalog/webcaching/chapter/ch05.html.

-== Configuring Other Operating Systems ==
-If you have managed to configure your operating system to support WCCP with Squid please contact us or add the details to this wiki so that others may benefit.

 == Issues with HotMail ==